BlafKing/sd-civitai-browser-plus/README.md

 # Changelog 📋

+<h3>v3.2.4</h3>

+* Bug fix: Fix version detection for non standard SD-WebUI versions.
+* Bug fix: Retry to fetch ModelID if previously not found in update functions.
+* Bug fix: Style fix for when the Lobe theme is used in SD-WebUI
+* Bug fix: Better required packages import error catching.
+* Bug fix: Fixed CivitAI button scaling in txt2img and img2img tabs.
+* Bug fix: Added ability to handle models that have no hashes saved.

+---
 <h3>v3.2.3</h3>

 * Bug fix: Generate hash toggle in update models was inverted (silly mistake, sry bout that)